Montreal Alouettes

-Franchise history
+History

 Original Alouettes (1946–1981)

 Canadian football has a long history in Montreal, dating to the 1850s.
-The Alouettes were first formed in 1946 by Canadian Football Hall of Famer Lew Hayman along with businessmen Eric Cradock and Léo Dandurand.
+The Alouettes were first formed in 1946 by Canadian Football Hall of Famer Lew Hayman along with stockbroker Eric Cradock and former Montreal Canadiens part-owner Léo Dandurand.
 They named themselves after "Alouette", a work song about plucking the feathers from a skylark, which had become a symbol of the Québécois.
-The origin of the team’s name also comes from the 425 Tactical Fighter Squadron – the Royal Canadian Air Force’s first French Canadian squadron.
+The origin of the team's name also comes from the Second World War-era No. 425 "Alouette" Squadron, a bomber squadron operating out of North Africa and later Yorkshire, England.
+425 Squadron was also the Royal Canadian Air Force's primarily French-Canadian squadron.

-They won their first Grey Cup championship in 1949, beating Calgary 28–15 led by quarterback Frank Filchock and running back Virgil Wagner.
+They won their first Grey Cup championship in 1949, beating the Calgary Stampeders 28–15 led by quarterback Frank Filchock and running back Virgil Wagner.

 The 1950s were a productive decade for the Als, with quarterback Sam Etcheverry throwing passes to John "Red" O'Quinn, "Prince" Hal Patterson, and with Pat Abbruzzi carrying the ball, Montreal fielded the most dangerous offence in all Canadian football.
 From 1954 to 1956, they reached the Grey Cup in three consecutive seasons, but questionable defensive units led the Alouettes to defeat versus the Edmonton Eskimos each time.

 The team was purchased in 1954 by Ted Workman.
 Like all teams playing in the WIFU and IRFU, the Alouettes joined the newly-formed Canadian Football League in 1958.
 While the team continued to enjoy success for the rest of the 1950s, that all changed at the end of the 1960 season.
 To be more specific, the team was shaken by an announcement on November 10 – namely the trade of Hal Patterson and Sam Etcheverry to the Hamilton Tiger-Cats for Bernie Faloney and Don Paquette.
 Workman had concluded the deal without consulting with general manager Perry Moss.
 The deal quickly fell apart because Etcheverry had just signed a new contract with a no-trade clause; as a result, Etcheverry was now a free agent.
 The deal was reworked and Patterson was traded for Paquette.
 Sam Etcheverry went on to play in the NFL with the St. Louis Cardinals for 2 years (1961 and 1962) followed by the San Francisco 49ers in 1963.
 Faloney remained in Hamilton, and teamed with Patterson to form one of the most deadly quarterback-receiver combinations in CFL history.